 Field cable shall terminate in the Controller cabinet within a wall mount distribution enclosure.
 The distribution enclosure shall be dust and moisture repellent.
 The size of the enclosure shall be adequate for the number of fibers, proper winding area, and splices.
 The enclosure shall be mounted on the inside cabinet wall or other approved location, which does not interfere with the normal maintenance of the cabinet electronics.
 The field cable shall be secured to the enclosure in a manner that does not degrade the fiber optic cable but insures a firm and secure mount.
 The field cable jacket shall be removed and all protective gel shall be removed and the cables and tube areas shall be prepared in accordance with the manufacturer's recommendation.
 Sufficient lengths of every loose tube shall be coiled within the enclosure to provide spare distance and reach the fiber interface panel.
-All fibers from each cable entering the cabinet shall be terminated.
-Adapter panels shall be the same manufacturer as the panel housing.
+Enclosures shall be 3M brand 8173/W4 <4 coupler> or 8173/W8 <8 coupler> or approved equal.
+Four fibers from each cable entering the cabinet shall be terminated.
+All other fibers shall be capped and sealed in accordance with manufacturer's recommendation.